mweel1/usa_high_level/drug-legalisation/index.md

 We will create a new drug in pill form that can be broken up using a grinder.

-It will be subscribed for Celiac Disease medication, under the name Celax.
+It will be subscribed for Celiac Disease medication, under the name Celaz.